chrisxxmas/MYCOOP64/CONTRIBUTING.md

 The main project, YamlDotNet.csproj, is organized in three main namespaces: `Core`, `RepresentationModel` and `Serialization`.
 The `Core` namespace contains everything that is related to reading and writing YAML.
 The `RepresentationModel` has classes that represent a YAML stream, similar to XmlDocument for XML.
 The `Serialization` namespace contains classes to serialize and deserialize object graphs to / from YAML.

-Unit tests are all contained in the project named YamlDotNet.Test.csproj
+Unit tests are all contained in the project named YamlDotNet.Test.csproj.

+The Performan